graphpql/graphpinator/docs/HelloWorld.md

 ## Step three - create Schema

-`\Graphpinator\Type\Schema` is a class which brings everything together and is the main class you would be using.
+`\Graphpinator\Type\Schema` is a class which contains every information about your service.
 `Schema` needs `Container` of its types, and also an information which types manage different operation types (`query`, `mutation`, `subscription`).
 In following code snippet we assign our `$container` to it and also declare that the type to manage `query` operation is our `Query` type.
 In more complex services, where we would use `mutation` or `subscription` operation types, we would also pass third and fourth parameter.